azu/bluenotiondb/README.md

 - `URL`: URL type column
 - `Type`: Select type column
 - `Date`: Date type column
+- `Parent`: Parent type column
+  - Enable "Sub Item" in Notion
+  - It will be used for reply representation

 For example, if you want to change `Title` to `Tasks` and `URL` to `url`, you can use `notion_property_names` option.